 disk, configure the database and *then* create a system image of your

 database server.
-However, this is kind of time consuming (unless you
+However, this is kind of time consuming.
+It might

 simpler to image the target machine with your web server image, boot

-it, reconfigure it as a database server, and then take the image.
+it, reconfigure it as a database server, and then take an image of

 What Is ``tbku``?